New Zealand:

 The North Island

-This is the second of my multi-part series on New Zealand.
-On this leg of our incredible journey we travel 546 miles, for 10 hours 35 minutes through the wonders of the North Island.
-We leave Auckland for Rotorua then head to New Plymouth and end in Wellington.
+This is the second installment in my multi-part series on New Zealand.
+On this leg of the journey, we travel 546 miles over 10 hours and 35 minutes, exploring the wonders of the North Island.
+Our route takes us from Auckland to Rotorua, then onward to New Plymouth, and finally, to Wellington.

 See a map of the route.

-Driving south from Auckland we soon reach the Second Lake or Rotorua.
-It is the heart of much visible thermal activity in New Zealand.
-It is filled with geysers, bubbling mud-pools, hot thermal springs, and the Buried Village (Te Wairoa); so named after it was buried by the 1886 Mount Tarawera eruption.
-All of these natural curiosities are within easy reach of the city.
+Heading south from Auckland, our first stop is Rotorua, a geothermal wonderland.
+This region is bursting with geysers, bubbling mud pools, hot springs, and the historic Buried Village (Te Wairoa), which was buried by the eruption of Mount Tarawera in 1886.
+All these natural wonders are within easy reach of the city.

 Video from Rotorua

-From New Plymouth you drive south to the big-little city of Wellington.
-It is the capital and third most populous urban area of this land.
-It is situated on the southwestern tip of the country's North Island, and lies between Cook Strait and the Rimutaka Range.
-It is home to 389,700 residents.
-Wellington is also the stopping of point for the South Island of the gorgeous nation of New Zealand.
+From New Plymouth, the journey continues south to Wellington, the capital and third most populous city in the country.
+Nestled on the southwestern tip of the North Island between Cook Strait and the Rimutaka Range, Wellington is home to approximately 389,700 residents.
+This vibrant city serves as the gateway to the South Island and the next chapter of our adventure.

 BACK TO TOP